trevorriggle/Drawly/packages/core/README.md

-# @drawly/core
+# @drawevolve/core

-Framework-agnostic drawing engine for Drawly.
+Framework-agnostic drawing engine for DrawEvolve.

 ## Overview

-`@drawly/core` is a pure TypeScript library that defines the core drawing primitives, command pattern, and data structures for Drawly.
+`@drawevolve/core` is a pure TypeScript library that defines the core drawing primitives, command pattern, and data structures for DrawEvolve.
 It has **zero dependencies** and no DOM/browser APIs, making it suitable for:

 - Web (Canvas 2D, WebGL, OffscreenCanvas)
 - iOS (PencilKit, Metal, Core Graphics)